 Picture this: you are making your dream After the End film, comic, manga, or book, and you need a way to really knock it into your audience that this world is, indeed, a Crapsack World.
 What do you do?
 Cue slow pan over abandoned, bleak, ruined cityscape or radiation-scorched wilderness.
 Preferably both.
-If you're doing a Cyber Punk work, be sure to have gloomy, twilit, ominous skyscrapers towering overmasses of stinking poverty — lots of smokestacks, toxic waste and pollution by the slums, and decadent advertisements choking the more economically robust areas.
+If you're doing a dystopian or cyberpunk work, be sure to have gloomy, twilit, ominous, monolithic skyscrapers towering over masses of stinking poverty — lots of smokestacks, toxic waste and pollution by the slums, and decadent advertisements choking the more economically robust areas.
 If you're making a Disaster Movie, be sure to have tons of destroyed skyscrapers, overturned cars, general burning chaos, or in the aftermath, mute, smoky desolation.

-If it's post-apocalyptic, it's a look of abandonment rather that slums/sprawl or recent destruction.
+If it's post-apocalyptic, it's a look of abandonment rather than slums/sprawl or recent destruction.
 Buildings are crumbling, collapsed, torn open, leaning.
 There are rubble piles at the base of walls, peeling paint.
 Familiar objects are weathered, rusted, rotted, sun-bleached, and may be encrusted in dirt and dust which has been wetted by rain at some point and dried.
-Buildings, vehicles, etc may be half-buried in sediment as if a flood had come through, basically they're melted into the ground.
-Cracked desert soil is common, though not required, the next likely option is jungle-like overgrowth as the Earth retakes the city.
+Buildings, vehicles, etc may be half-buried in sediment as if a flood had come through — basically they're melted into the ground.
+Cracked desert soil is common, though not required.
+The next likely option is jungle-like overgrowth as the Earth retakes the city.
 Many of these elements are directly based on what has already happened in real abandoned locations.

 Scenery Porn refers to lavish attention to background details, made in order to suck the viewers into a beautiful, gloriously detailed otherworld.
 Scenery Gorn, on the other hand, means to bludgeon viewers with a lavishly detailed depiction of absolute hell on earth, or scenes of complete and utter destruction and deprivation.